Lux Christian Academy: Policies & Handbook

 (Ephesians 4:32, Matthew 7:12) LCA prohibits and does not tolerate bullying, harassment, or

-discrimination of any kind rather in person.
+discrimination of any kind, whether in person.
 Bullying fosters a climate of fear and disrespect that can

 seriously impair the physical and psychological health of its victims and create conditions that negatively affect learning, thereby undermining the ability of students to achieve their full potential.